4 Geometry operations

 Figure 4.15: Spatial aggregation on contiguous polygons, illustrated by aggregating the population of 49 US states into 4 regions, with population represented by color.
 Note the operation automatically dissolves boundaries between states.

-What is going on in terms of the geometries?
-Behind the scenes, .dissolve combines the geometries and dissolve the boundaries between them using the .unary_union method per group.
-This is demonstrated in the code chunk below which creates a united western US using the standalone unary_union operation:
+What is happening with the geometries here?
+Behind the scenes, .dissolve combines the geometries and dissolves the boundaries between them using the .union_all method per group.
+This is demonstrated in the code chunk below which creates a united western US using the standalone .union_all operation.
+Note that the result is a shapely geometry, as the individual attributes are ‘lost’ as part of dissolving (Figure 4.16).

 us_west = us_states[us_states['REGION'] == 'West']